CarlColijn/Jazillionth/README.md

 Since external pages under test are loaded in a separate iframe, your testing scripts cannot easily access its HTML content nor its JavaScript functions and global variables, etc.  But Jazillionth will help out with this.

 When adding an external page to test you can tell Jazillionth to automatically make certain JavaScript objects available for direct use in your scripts.
 Do this by specifying the `accessObjectNames` argument to `AddPageToTest`.
 You should pass an array holding the names of all the JavaScript objects you want to access on that page.
 Once that page has loaded, Jazillionth will try to access each one of these objects and make an alias to them under the test suite page's window, so that they will also be globally available.
-After that these objects are accessible just as if they were declared in your own script.
-The only restriction here is that literal values (numbers, string etc.) get copied, so you cannot modify the originals in the page under test.<br>
+After that these objects are accessible just as if they were declared in your own script.<br>
+The only restriction here is that global variables which are set to literal values (numbers, string etc.) get copied.
+This means you cannot modify the originals in the page under test, nor do the values your script sees change while your tests run.
+A similar thing applies when a global variable holds an object but is assigned a different object while the tests run.
+For these objects you can prepend their name with an '!' in the `accessObjectNames` list, like `!myVariable`.
+Jazillionth will then add an accessor function under that variable's name, instead of a copy of the value.
+When you want to access the value you then only need to treat the variable as a function, like `myVariable()`.<br>
 When you test the current page in-line, no JavaScript objects are made available, since your script should be able to access them by itself anyway.
 You can still pass a list of names in the `accessObjectNames` argument when you pass `undefined` as the URL argument, but these names will just be ignored.
 This way you can more easily switch between external and in-line testing.

 Jazillionth also makes two other objects accessible: the current page under test's `window` and `document` objects.
 You can find these under `jazil.testWindow` and `jazil.testDocument` respectively.
 You can use these to access, for example, the page under test's body content, the rest of the page under test's global JavaScript `var` variables and functions, as well as the page's `location`, `history` and `localstorage` objects.<br>